 The Continuous Monitoring profile also enables you to take manual temperature or NIBP readings, to use alarms and timed intervals, and to use bi-directional controls to transmit data between the monitor and a central station.

-- Note Patient data continuously streams to a central station only in the Continuous Monitoring profile. - Note If "Allow profile change" is enabled in Advanced setting, the device attempts to change to the Continuous Monitoring profile automatically when a continuous sensor (CO2, RRa, EarlySense) is attached to the device.
+Note Patient data continuously streams to a central station only in the when a continuous sensor (CO2, RRa, EarlySense) is attached to the device.
 (See "Change to the Continuous Monitoring profile: Automatic profile change" later in this section.)